hughperkins/EasyCL/README.md

 # Recent changes

+* 2017 Apr 29th:
+  * added var `CL_GPUOFFSET`, which lets you choose a GPU, by setting this var to 1,2,3, ...
 * 2016 Oct 16th:
   * added EasyCL::default_queue, which is a `CLQueue`, containing `EasyCL::queue` `cl_command_queue`
 * 2016 Oct 15th: